britepool/comply/policies/disaster.md

 a. *Relocation*

     i.
 If the organization’s primary work site is unavailable, an alternate work site shall be used by designated personnel.
-The organization’s alternate work site is located at [list the address of the alternate work site that the organization will use].
+The organization’s alternate work site can be anywhere that is safe with power and internet.

     i.
+The personnel must remain in physical control of their laptop or workstation and work is only to be done on company issued hardware and company secured networks.

-The personnel required to report to the alternate work site during a disaster includes [list the personnel titles responsible for reporting to the alternate work site].
+    i.
+The personnel required to report to the alternate work site during a disaster includes at least 2 technical staff members from each team.

 a. *Critical Services, Key Tasks and, Service Level Agreements (SLAs)*

     i.
 The following services and technologies are considered to be critical for business operations, and must immediately be restored (in priority order):

-        1. [list the critical services and technologies that must remain running during a disaster]
+        1. Identity Resolution Services
+        1. Co-branded Sites and Services
+        1. User Portal
+        1. Essential Internal Systems

     i.
 The following key tasks and SLAs must be considered during a disaster recovery event, in accordance with the organization’s objectives, agreements, and legal, contractual or regulatory obligations: